www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/compatibility-portability-and-adaptability/2021-03-08-create-minimal-java-grammar.md

     * [x] Remove Java's XML imports.
         * [x] `org.w3c`
     * [x] Disallow XML imports in Java grammar by default.
-# Sub Tasks
-For this to work, the source code also have to comply with the grammar, when this issue is done.
 * [x] Ensure that Dem complies with new custom Java grammar.
-* [ ] Make grammar clean, so it's straight forward to process for translations and to understand.
 * [x] Detailed Javadoc grammar. -> task is migrated into repo and will be done later.
 * [x] Review grammar.
 * [x] Disable checks for bootstrap code. -> In the grammar it is called legacy code.